ProjetsPL/treehouse-theme/collections/_posts/fr/_drafts/2020-07-19-yucca-plant-care.how-to-grow-a-yucca-plant.md

 toc: true
 promoted: false
 update_date: 2020-07-19
 title: Yucca Plant Care.
-How to Grow a Yucca Plant?
+Comment cultiver une plante de yucca ?
 description: "Do you like beautifully blooming plants? \U0001F331 Yucca is a perfect plant for you. ✔️ Check how to care for it so that it grows healthy."
 intro: Yucca is one of the most attractive plants that often appears in gardens.
 Its